ofajardo/pyreadr/README.md

 * Any other object is transformed to a character using the str representation of the object.

 * Columns with mixed types are translated to character.
-This does not apply to column cotaining np.nan, where the missing values are correctly translated.
+This does not apply to columns containing missing values (np.nan in pandas, null in polars), where the missing values are correctly translated.

 * R integers are 32 bit.
 Therefore python 64 bit integer have to be promoted to numeric in order to fit.